 - How to Use Normal Distribution Formula in Excel?

 Introduction to Normal Distribution Formula in Excel

-Normal distribution or Gaussian Distribution is a statistical distribution which is widely used in the analytical industry and have a general graphical representation as a bell-shaped curve which has exactly half of the observations at the right hand side of Mean/Median/Mode and exactly half of them on the left hand side of Mean/Median/Mode.
-This means, normal distribution is a symmetric distribution around it’s mean.
+Normal distribution or Gaussian Distribution is a statistical distribution that is widely used in the analytical industry and have a general graphical representation as a bell-shaped curve which has exactly half of the observations at the right-hand side of Mean/Median/Mode and exactly half of them on the left-hand side of Mean/Median/Mode.
+This means normal distribution is a symmetric distribution around its mean.

 The formula used to calculate the normal distribution probabilities is as given below.

 Please note that the variable x takes values from -∞ to +∞

 Arguments in the Normal Distribution Formula in Excel

 x – Required argument that specifies the value for which we want to find out the value for normal density or normal cumulative distribution.

 mean – Required argument that specifies the mean of the normal distribution.

 standard_dev – A required argument that is nothing but the standard deviation (square root of variance) of normal distribution.